snfazal/ecommerce-app/readme.md

     - main product picture
     - link to add to cart
     - basic info - price, name, in stock/out of stock
-    - clicking product links to product details page
-  - search bar to search for products

-2. **Products details page**
-  - link to add to cart (with dropdown or field to enter quantity > 1)
-  - quantity in stock, price
-  - additional pictures
-  - feedbacks/comments/questions...
-  - ability to post new feedback

 3. **Login page** - When user attempts to checkout or access user page and are not logged in, redirect here
-  - if items in cart (from when they weren't logged in), items will be added to their cart
   - link to signup page for new users
   - login form